Lyro1/image_analysis/README.md

 # Image Analysis
-A little forensic tool to filter processes from an ISO image.
+A little forensic tool to analyse files from an ISO image.

 **Image Analysis** provides 3 scripts that allows you to perform the following actions:
 - Get a clean and working setup of *Log2Timeline Plaso* on a Debian 9 running system.